Helpers at the nest: Misconceptions

 Although it is frequently assumed that helpers are non-breeders, molecular evidence suggests that this may happen, and the term "secondary helper" is sometimes used in this case to indicate helpers that mate with or are not related offspring of the pair being assisted.
-The term "primary helper" being used for the commoner case of the helper being offspring of the pair and not involved in mating.
-Extrapair mates are chosen by the females and are these then contribute to the care of the young who may be sired by them.
+The term "primary helper" being used for the commonest case of the helper being offspring of the pair and not involved in mating.
+Extrapair mates are chosen by the females and these then contribute to the care of the young who may be sired by them.

 Juveniles living in association with their parents cannot automatically be regarded as helpers.
 In a number of species, such as the logrunners and the Siberian jay, young remain in the parental territory, but never help feed nestlings.
 However the delayed advantage explanation for the juveniles' association with their parents can still work in the absence of effective helping, whereas the kin selection explanation cannot.

 Associated effects

 Reproductive success

 Effects on reproductive success can be but are not always positive, and the strength of that positive correlation varies by species.
 Sometimes, the energy benefits to breeders, instead of being invested in improving reproductive performance, are used to offset reductions in reproductive performance.
-However, in many species, nestling survival rates are increased from helper investments.
+However, in many species, nestling survival rates are increased by helper investments.
 Further reproductive success benefits include better quality offspring, and nestling immune response.